 Interesting facts about bears hibernating in Canada

 Canada’s bear population makes up 60 percent of these animals’ numbers worldwide.
-These furry mammals are characteristic of the wildlife in Canada and roam the mountains, tundra and forests.
+These furry mammals are roam the mountains, tundra and forests in Canada.

-The best opportunity to see these amazing wild creatures is during the bear-watching season, which runs from April or May to October.
+The best opportunity to see these amazing wild animals is during the bear-watching season, which runs from April or May to October.
 During these warmer months, the bears are out of hibernation.

-While hibernation is uncommon in many animals, it is quite common in bears.
-Most bears, including the males, hibernate during the winter from October or November till April or until the snow starts melting.
+While not all animals hibernate, it is common for bears to do so.
+Most bears, including the males, hibernate during the winter.
+This is from October or November until April or when the snow starts melting.

-Different types of bears hibernate differently and their deep sleeping time varies depending on their habitat and location.
-Learning about these incredible creatures that populate our great Canadian land can help us understand better how to treat and protect them.
+Not all species of bears have the same hibernation practices, and their deep sleeping time varies depending on their habitat and location.
+Learning about these incredible mammals that live in Canada can help us understand how to treat and protect them.

 Let's take a look in detail at the hibernating habits of Canadian bears.